Whirlpool results miss estimates on Europe woes

 Whirlpool Corp (WHR.N), the world's largest appliance maker, missed Wall Street's expectations for quarterly earnings and sales, hurt by weak demand in Europe and a stronger dollar.

-The news on Tuesday pushed shares of the maker of Maytag and KitchenAid appliances down more than 6 percent and raised concerns about sales in the euro zone for the rest of the year.
+The news on Tuesday pushed shares of the maker of Maytag and KitchenAid appliances down more than 7 percent and raised concerns about sales in the key European market for the rest of the year.

 Investors should brace themselves for a long period of weakness in Europe, said Brian Sozzi, chief equities analyst of NBG Productions.